trexmatt/OKCoin-API/README.md

 Disclaimer
 ==========

-While I've used this code myself and believe it to be error free, I cannot guarantee that.
+While I've used this code myself and believe it to be error free, I cannot guarantee nothing will go wrong.
 Please read through the code and make changes as you see fit.
 If you see anything that doesn't seem right, let me know!

 IMPORTANT NOTE: __OKCoin does not use a nonce value!__ This means that if something goes wrong and your program keeps sending the same trade request, OKCoin will keep executing it until you run out of money.
-I saw someone had requested they implement a nonce on the support site, so hopefully this happens soon.
+I saw someone had requested they implement a nonce on the support site and hopefully this happens soon.

 OKCoin is not affiliated with this project.
 Real trading APIs are included.
 Use at your own risk.